corpusant-ai/genre-classifier/README.md

 `{ jazz, opera, country, electronic, metal, rap, classical, reggae }`

 You will train this classifier to operate on top of a pretrained text encoder that converts artist names into embedding vectors.
-In support of this task, you will assemble a small dataset of artist names for each genre using GPT.

 ## Steps